havgirl/World_Weather_Analysis/README.md

 ## Overview

-The purpose of this analysis is to research ideal vacation spots for our client, and to provide a recommendation and itenary for the final destination(s).
+The purpose of this analysis was to research ideal vacation spots for our client, and to provide a recommendation and itenary for the final destination(s).

 ## Weather Database